Saving Room for Dessert

 Wrap each cookie in plastic wrap and freeze in an airtight container for up to 2 months.
 Thaw at room temperature.

-If planning to freeze ahead we recommend waiting to add chocolate until after the cookies are thawed.
+If planning to store in the freezer, we recommend waiting to add chocolate until after the cookies are thawed.
 However leftover cookies with chocolate freeze well, too.

-What we love about this Coconut Macaroon recipe
+What we love about these perfect Coconut Macaroons

 These cookies are easy to make and keep well for up to a week at room temperature.